michael-n0813/linux-idle-master/README.md

  * Code updated to be more compatable with languages other than english, as long as the languages uses western arabic numerals (0-9)
  * Removed old win32 and macOS code
  * Added .gitingore and removed config files from git, to make it easier to pull updates
- * Added verioning to make it easier to troubleshoot issues
+ * Added versioning to make it easier to troubleshoot issues
  * Idle Sleep time now scales based on card count remaining, in 10 min intervals (5 cards remain = 50 mins sleep, 2 cards remain = 20 mins sleep, etc)

 ### UPDATED v2.1 - USER MENU :: 2023-10-13